 Here's what I pack for the first night of our stay -- I take a Big Kitchen pot & a large salad bowl with us and put in the following items:

-Fruit that travels well (packed in large salad bowl) apples, bananas, pears, oranges and sometimes a watermelon
+- Fruit that travels well (packed in large salad bowl) items like apples, bananas, pears, oranges and sometimes a watermelon

-Sometimes we'll pack burgers & rolls in a cooler too.
+- Sometimes we'll pack burgers & rolls in a cooler too if we don't have a long drive.

 When we get there, we make a quick stop at the store to get milk, juice and lettuce.